abshkd/doc/content/en/docs/getting_started/agent_windows.md

 how to download the agent directly (instead of using our package repository), get tips for installing via a tool like Chef or Puppet, find troubleshooting tips, and more.

-additionalOptions: <Additional Options>
-## Additional options

-### Changing reported hostname

-By default, Scalyr will identify your server by its hostname.
-If your hostname is something unhelpful like "ip-12-23-34-45", you can [specify a different name](/help/scalyr-agent#hostname).